Jobhdez/jobhdez.github.io/_posts/2023-7-17-memcached-at-facebook.md

 ### Deployment accross multiple regions

-To further scale the Facebook site, the engineers deployed in multpiple regions -- i.e., different geographic areas.
+To further scale the Facebook site, the engineers deployed in multiple regions -- i.e., different geographic areas.
 Some benefits of this include:

 - Reduce latency, latency is reduced because servers that are closer to the end user can significantly reduce latency; and